Nkemjika1divine/easy_news/README.md

 ### User following channels
 - `POST /api/v1/users/channels/add`: This allows a user to start following a channel
 - `DELETE /api/v1/users/channels/remove/{channel_name}`: This stops a user from following a channel
+- `GET /api/v1/users/channels/follows`: This returns all the channels a user follows